TriplyDB/Documentation/docs/generics/JSON-LD-frames.md

 The triples in a graphs do not have any specific order.
 In our graph picture, the triple about Tim is mentioned first, but this is arbitrary.
 A graph is a set of triples, so there is no 'first' or 'last' triple.
 Similarly, there is no 'primary' or 'secondary' element in a graph structure either.
 In our graph picture, persons occur on the left hand-side and cities occur on the right hand-side.
 In fact, the same information can be expressed with the following graph:

-Most REST APIs return data with a specific, often tree-shaped structure.
+Most RESTful APIs return data with a specific, often tree-shaped structure.
 For example:

 ```json
 {